DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-reordering.md

 ## Column Reordering Setup

 Import the plugins listed above to set up a simple Grid with column reordering enabled.

-Enable end-user interactions:

-- set the `TableView` plugin's `allowColumnReordering` property to true;
+Note that the [TableColumnReordering](../reference/table-column-reordering.md) plugin should be placed after the [TableView](../reference/table-view.md) plugin.

-- set the `TableHeaderRow` plugin's `allowDragging` property to true.
+Enable end-user interactions by setting the [TableHeaderRow](../reference/table-header-row.md) plugin's `allowDragging` property to true.

 ## Uncontrolled Mode

-In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial column order in the `TableColumnReordering` plugin's `defaultOrder` property.
+In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial column order in the [TableColumnReordering](../reference/table-column-reordering.md) plugin's `defaultOrder` property.

 .embedded-demo(column-reordering/uncontrolled)

 ## Controlled Mode

-In the [controlled mode](controlled-and-uncontrolled-modes.md), pass the column order to the `TableColumnReordering` plugin's `order` property and handle the `onOrderChange` event to control the column order state.
+In the [controlled mode](controlled-and-uncontrolled-modes.md), pass the column order to the [TableColumnReordering](../reference/table-column-reordering.md) plugin's `order` property and handle the `onOrderChange` event to control the column order state.

 .embedded-demo(column-reordering/controlled)